Former 'Ex-Gay' Leaders Denounce 'Conversion Therapy' In A New Documentary

 "It crushed me to know that the ideology that we had both ascribed to, that we had both lived by, that I had been promoting, had killed my friend," Thomas told NPR.
 "This ideology was something that I promoted and was spreading around the world was actually destructive and deadly.
 It's a regret that I will carry with me for the rest of my life."

-Thomas and Stolakis spoke to NPR's Sarah McCammon on Morning Edition about what the current conversion therapy movement looks like today.
+Thomas and Stolakis spoke to McCammon on Morning Edition about what the current conversion therapy movement looks like today.

 Interview Highlights